 There were a few attempts at live-in nannies.
 One of which introduced me to a horror movie.
 I could not walk to school for weeks, she was gone.
 Another one quit because of the dollar I stole from her.
 I had no use for it but I knew it was valuable, she was gone.
 So Mother stopped working.

 So we started our intimate little life together.
-She was forever ironing clothes and crying while playing her favorites like "Born to Lose" on our HiFi Stereo.
-While she labored I found comfort on the floor in front of the speakers while playing my wooden flute.
+She was forever ironing clothes and crying while playing her favorites like "Born to Lose" on our HiFi.
+I found peace on the floor in front of the speakers while playing my wooden flute.
 She introduced me to musicals like South Pacific and Oklahoma and I learned the lyrics by heart.
 I had children's music as well like "Teddy Bear Picnic" (That damn song still pops up in my head).
 If not ironing she would be sewing, on her Singer, in her underwear.
-I would sit at the table with her and play with her collection of 100's of buttons while she sewed.
-For me those buttons were like magical coins from far away lands.
+I would play with her collection of buttons while she sewed.
+For me, those buttons were like magical coins from far away lands.
 I became a model child.
-I would walk myself to church on Sundays, A's in school, meticulous in my chores and oh so sweet.
-After all I was her reason for living.
+I would walk myself to church on Sundays, A's in school, meticulous in my chores, and oh so sweet.
+After all, I was her reason for living.
 It was my responsibility and I embraced it.